datajerk/ctf-write-ups/ractf2020/fiap/README.md

 print(_)
 ```

-This differsers from [fias](https://github.com/datajerk/ctf-write-ups/blob/master/ractf2020/fias/README.md) in that we're leaking two stack parameters: `%11$p,%3$p`, the canary and the address of `say_hi+13`.
+This differs from [fias](https://github.com/datajerk/ctf-write-ups/blob/master/ractf2020/fias/README.md) in that we're leaking two stack parameters: `%11$p,%3$p`, the canary and the address of `say_hi+13`.
 With the address of `say_hi` known we can compute the base process address, and then the exploit is the same as before, however we need to add `baseproc` to the address of `flag`.

 Output: